lucee/lucee-docs/docs/04.guides/02.installing-lucee/05.installation-linux/08.linux-install-ubuntu-commandbox/page.md

 <br>
 ###  Step 8 - Give CommandBox read/write permissions to the server.json file

-Because CommandBox opens and rewrites the server.json file, the user 'cfbox' needs read/write priviliges for it.
+Because CommandBox opens and rewrites the server.json file, the user 'cfbox' needs read/write privileges for it.
 To adjust it navigate to the file with the file explorer 'thunar' -&gt; right click the server.json file -&gt; 'permissisions' -&gt; group -&gt; *'cfbox'* with *read/write* permissions.

 <br>
 ###  Step 9 - Run CommandBox for the first time as the user 'cfbox' for initialization